Workday/canvas-kit/modules/preview-react/README.md

 **By consuming any of these modules, you acknowledge the potential complexity of updating and ultimately performing a migration when components are promoted to a stable version.**

-**These components are purely opt in**, so they are not included in the universal module `@workday/canvas-kit-react`.
+**These components are purely opt in**, so they are not included in the main module `@workday/canvas-kit-react`.

+## Support

+- Docs & examples
+- Change announcements & migration strategies
+- Longer stretches between any potential breaking changes
+- Migration to main module might still require some effort
+- Direct support is available, but we prioritize Main components first

 ## Module Structure